awsdocs/aws-php-developers-guide/doc_source/s3-examples-bucket-policies.md

-# Working with Amazon S3 Bucket Policies with the AWS SDK for PHP Version 3<a name="s3-examples-bucket-policies"></a>
+# Working with Amazon S3 bucket policies with the AWS SDK for PHP Version 3<a name="s3-examples-bucket-policies"></a>

 You can use a bucket policy to grant permission to your Amazon S3 resources\.
 To learn more, see [Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html)\.